InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### Audience

 Engineers for a registered CMP can use this document to design or update a solution for generating a TC String.
-In particular, first parties (content publishers, advertisers, and other suppliers of online services) and third-party (vendors for data-driven services) organizations should be familiar with the purpose and scope of a TC String as well as what information it provides, and support its implementation.
+In particular, first parties (content publishers, advertisers, and other suppliers of online services) and third-party (vendors for data-driven services) organisations should be familiar with the purpose and scope of a TC String as well as what information it provides, and support its implementation.

 ### Relevant Documents